 This Christian declaration on American foreign policy first appeared in the Summer 2016 issue of the print edition that was released in August.
-On September 27, Providence will host a discussion on the declaration at 6:30pm at the Mayflower Hotel in Washington, DC.
-To RSVP for the event, click here.
-To read the original version of the Declaration in a PDF format, click here.
-To subscribe and receive future issues of the print edition before everyone else, click here.
+To read the original print version of the Declaration in a PDF format, click here.

 Since the end of the Cold War, the United States has struggled to define its role in the world.
 Americans’ ambivalence about their place in the world in the 1990s was punctuated by the deadliest terrorist attack in history and succeeded by troubled wars in Afghanistan and Iraq.
 More recently, the United States has moved away from its historic post-World War II role as the guarantor of international peace and security, even as the world and its dangers continue to press in.
 In reaction to all this, some Americans have embraced a reactive, populist approach to world affairs that emphasizes a peculiar, paradoxical combination of American toughness towards her enemies and withdrawal from world leadership.